jashkenas/coffeescript/src/illiterate.js.md

 Extract code block from markdown à la coffeescript - but for **any** language.

+## Installation

+> npm install -g illiterate

 ## Usage

+Run `illiterate` on a markdown file and the code blocks will be extracted and output in the console.

+> illiterate <filename.ext.md>

+For example, the build command for parsing this markdown file into the actual `illiterate.js` library...

-> illiterate file.js.md > file.js
+> illiterate src/illiterate.js.md > lib/illiterate.js

-After being processed by `illiterate`, this readme file contains only the indented javascript code blocks.
-The output can be seen in [bin/illiterate.js](./bin/illiterate.js).
+After being processed by `illiterate`, only the code blocks are output, which can be seen in [lib/illiterate.js](../lib/illiterate.js).

 ## Build

-In order to build, you must have `illiterate` installed, and then do...
+The build command is set in the `package.json` file so you can...

 > npm run build

-> ./bin/illiterate readme.md > temp && rm bin/illiterate.js && mv temp bin/illiterate.js

-(temp file is used to prevent issues with overwriting currently executing file)

 ## Source

-This file is the documentation, and also is itself the source for a binary which is capable of compiling itself.
-Anything in this file which is indented is interpreted by markdown as code, and ends up in the compiled output.
+This file is the main library, which compiles into [lib/illiterate.js](../lib/illiterate.js).
+There is also a command line tool wrapper in (bin/illiterate](../bin/illiterate).

 ### Initialize environment